 Evergreen content is useful and informative, which accounts for its wide appeal.
 For example, this article on Entreprenuer.com, 7 Challenges Successful People Overcome, would appeal to any person who desires success.

 Although evergreen topics may be of a “timeless” nature, that doesn’t mean evergreen content never gets outdated.
-It’s the topic that’s evergreen, the actual content may contain details that needs to be updated periodically.
+It’s the topic that’s evergreen, the actual content may contain details that become inaccurate as things change.
 All content needs to be refreshed or replaced periodically, but evergreen content is more likely to just need a light refresh to remain relevant.

 Evergreen content works well in a variety of formats.
 Here’s a short list of popular types of evergreen content: